Pat Quinlan (Irish Army officer): Recognition sought

 The veterans of Jadotville were dissatisfied with the Irish Defence Forces' refusal to acknowledge the battle and the implied black mark on the reputation of their commander.
 Following a long campaign for recognition, in 2004 the then Minister for Defence, Willie O'Dea, agreed to hold a review of the battle.
 An inquiry by the Defence Forces cleared Quinlan and "A" Company of allegations of soldierly misconduct.
 A commemorative stone recognising the soldiers of "A" Company was erected on the grounds of Custume Barracks in Athlone in 2005.
 A commissioned portrait of Quinlan was installed in the Congo Room of the Irish Defence Forces' UN School.

 In 2016, the Irish government awarded a Presidential Unit Citation to "A" Company, the first in the State's history.
-And, in October 2017 a plaque commemorating Quinlan, who was from County Kerry, was unveiled by former Taoiseach Enda Kenny at Coomakista Pass, County Kerry.
+In October 2017 a plaque commemorating Quinlan, who was from County Kerry, was unveiled by former Taoiseach Enda Kenny at Coomakista Pass, County Kerry.

 In November 2020, an Independent Review Group commissioned by Irish Defence Minister Simon Coveney recommended that Quinlan receive the Distinguished Service Medal (DSM).

 Quinlan's tactics at Jadotville influenced subsequent training programmes, and were, according to RTÉ, "cited in military textbooks worldwide as the best example of the use of the so-called perimeter defence".

 In popular culture

 Quinlan is played by Jamie Dornan in the film The Siege of Jadotville (2016), which was adapted from Declan Power's book, The Siege at Jadotville: The Irish Army's Forgotten Battle (2005).
 His wife Carmel is played by Fiona Glascott.
 Colonel Quinlan's son, Commandant Leo Quinlan, has said that Dornan bears an uncanny resemblance to his father, and got everything about him right except his County Kerry accent, which was so strong that "if he had done my father's accent, you'd need subtitles."
-Colonel Quinlan's grandson Conor was a member of the film's ensemble cast.
+Colonel Quinlan's grandson Conor was a member of the film's cast.